AshMudra/AshMudra/README.md

 ![banner](images/new_banner.png)
 <br></br>
 [![Linkedin: Ash Mudra](https://img.shields.io/badge/-Ash_Mudra-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ash-mudra/)](https://www.linkedin.com/in/ash-mudra/)
 Nice to meet you!
-I'm Ash, a Fullstack Developer with focused experience in the JavaScript / React Multiverse.
-I currently prefer the backend and nerding out on db schemas.
-I'm passionate about learning, creating things that didn't exist before, and being more stubborn than my bugs.
-When not coding, you can find me reading a sci-fi/fantasy book, painting a mural, or taking another dance class.
-Who else is learing Zouk?
+I'm Ash, a Fullstack Developer in Portland, OR, US, with focused experience in the JavaScript Multiverse.
+I'm passionate about backend, databases, and collaborating with great people to add real value to the world.
+I'm currently getting more into open source and I'm excited to learn as much as I can from the awesome community.
+I'm a nerd at heart and want to know everything about everything - which means that I know some stuff and about a lot of things lol.
+When not coding, you can find me reading a sci-fi/fantasy book, painting, or taking another dance class.
+Anyone learning Zouk?

 <br></br>
 ## Technologies I Enjoy